 Disclaimer: This post contains affiliate links.
 At no cost to you, I might earn a small commission if you make a purchase through the links in this article.

-Santa Barbara is one of my favorite places to visit in California.
+Santa Barbara is one of the most spectacular places in Central California.

 It boasts postcard views, Spanish Colonial architecture and wide sandy beaches that are perfect for watching those famous California sunsets.

 Although this city is relatively small compared to its big southern neighbors, Los Angeles and San Diego, there are so many awesome things to do in Santa Barbara that it could take up a few days and even longer.